wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Checkout/guides/checkout-intro.md

 ## Permissions information

-The following functions in Policies are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function:
+The following functions in Checkout are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function:

 - `cancelReservation()`
 - `checkout()`